 - Affordable price

-Like most other modern adapters, Rosewill AC1900 provides you with a dual-band system, jointly offering a bandwidth of 1,900 Mbps distributed like this – 1,300 Mbps on a 5 GHz connection and 600 Mbps on a 2.4 GHz connection.
+Like most other modern wireless adapters, Rosewill AC1900 provides you with dual-band connectivity, jointly offering a bandwidth of 1,900 Mbps (1,300 Mbps on a 5 GHz connection and 600 Mbps on a 2.4 GHz connection).
 You won’t have any problems with online gaming or 4K Ultra HD video streaming.

-The wireless card uses the fastest Wi-Fi standard right now – 802.11ac – but it’s also backward compatible.
+The wireless card uses the 802.11ac protocol, but it’s also backward compatible.
 This means that it will still work well with older routers in your home, but the speeds will be significantly decreased.
-Even though this may be the best wireless adapter for gaming, you’ll see an immense drop in speed when it connects to equipment built to comply with earlier standards.
-For example, a 5 GHz connection to the 11a standard can reach only 54 Mbps.
+Even though this might be the best wireless adapter for gaming for many users, you’ll see a significant drop in speed when it connects to equipment built to comply with earlier standards.

-There is almost no risk of overheating even when half a dozen users are connected because of the high-quality advanced aluminum heatsink.
-This is an essential component for high-speed adapters, so it’s important that it delivers as promised.
+There is almost no risk of overheating even when multiple users are connected because of the high-quality aluminum heatsink.
+This is an essential component for high-speed adapters, so it must deliver as promised.
 The device utilizes three high-gain upgradeable antennas.
-Of course, the RNX also supports beamforming – as is the case with every good Wi-Fi card for gaming.
+Of course, the RNX also supports beamforming, as is the case with all the leading wireless adapters on the market.

-The adapter covers all the major security options, including WEP, WPA, and WPA 2.
-It also offers support for numerous operating systems starting with the often-neglected Windows XP, then Windows 7, 8, and 10.
+This wireless adapter covers all the major security protocols, including WEP, WPA, and WPA2.
+It also supports numerous operating systems, starting with Windows XP, Windows 7, Windows 8, and Windows 10.
 The package includes the usual: the adapter, antennas, and the Rosewill RNX-AC1900PCE drivers.
 There are no brackets or any other auxiliary installation elements.